chungkw/sequelize_tutorial/tutorial/04_One-to-One.md

 }, { include: "story" });
 ```

-**Note that `created_at` (the foreign key column) is not necessary to fill.**
+**Note that `created_by` (the foreign key column) is not necessary to fill.**

 But you can also create them separately, then associate them.
-It is now however necessary to fill the `created_at` column.
+It is now however necessary to fill the `created_by` column.

 ```js
 await Stories.create({